hackathonsforschools/website/docs/constitution.md

 ## Finances

-Finances for the **Hackathons for Schools Association** will be managed by the Core Team, who will be required to approve all expenditure on behalf of **HFSA**.
-All financial transactions involving **HFSA** must be recorded.
-This will primarily include travel to events where the member is representing **HFSA**.
+Finances for the **Hackathons for Schools Association** will be managed by the Core Team, who will be required to approve all expenditure on behalf of **H4S**.
+All financial transactions involving **H4S** must be recorded.
+This will primarily include travel to events where the member is representing **H4S**.
 Only standard-class travel will be paid for, but a member can choose to upgrade if they are willing to pay the difference.

 ## Changes to the Constitution